-Founder of Appassionato Ensemble, with which he pursues the promotion of research music also by the means of a dedicated International Composition Competition, and creator of the Como Contemporary Festival– International Contemporary Music and Arts Festival, he’s been the artistic director of Associazione Culturale Polifonie, which he uses to promote the diffusion of contemporary classical music, also among the young and emerging artists since 2016.
+Founder of Appassionato Ensemble, with which he pursues the promotion of research music also by the means of a dedicated International Composition Competition, and creator of the Como Contemporary Festival – International Contemporary Music and Other Arts Festival – since 2016 he’s the artistic director of Associazione Culturale Polifonie, through which he promotes the diffusion of contemporary music, also among young people and emerging artists.
 After having obtained a master’s degree in Didactics for Musical Instruments and having passed the professorship competition based on exams and qualifications, he is the titular teacher of Cello at Music High School “T. Ciceri” in Como.
 Since 2012, he has been teaching in a cello masterclass every year at Landesakademie für die Musizierende Jugend in Ochsenhausen, one of the most important musical academies for young musicians in Baden-Württemberg, Germany.
 Umberto plays a period cello dating back to the late 1700s by Pierre Auguste Mauchand.